-Financial Procedure Rules, which permits the Executive to utilise released capital funding for other projects where approved scheme costs are reduced or the approved scheme is deleted (unless the resources were specifically ring fenced).

-- vi) it involves a significant reduction in or significant change to a service or facility provided by the Council, such reduction or change not being within the Policy Framework or Revenue Budget. - vii) it consists of the declaration of land or property, the estimated value of which exceeds £250,000, as surplus to the Council's requirements. - viii) it involves securing approval in principle to the acquisition or disposal of land or property the value of which is estimated to exceed £250,000. - it involves securing approval in principle to the taking of, or the granting, renewal, assignment, transfer, surrender, taking of surrenders, review, variation or termination of any leases, licences, easements or wayleaves, at considerations in excess of £250,000 per annum or a premium of £250,000. - x) its consequences are likely to result in compulsory redundancies or major changes to the terms and conditions of employment of a significant number of Council employees.

-A Key Decision may only be taken in accordance with the requirements of the Executive Procedure Rules (Part 4 PR3) and Access to Information Rules (Part 4 PR7).

-- J (i) An executive decision taken by the Executive, an Executive Member or an officer will be a Key Decision if it comes within one or more of the following categories: - It is likely to result in the Council incurring expenditure or making of savings which are significant having regard to the Council's budget for the service or function to which the decision relates; or - b. to be significant in terms of its effects on communities living or working in 2 or more Trafford wards. - c.
-It forms part of the development of, or the development of a change to, the Policy Framework or Budget. - d.
-It involves securing approval in principle to the acquisition or disposal of land or property the value of which is estimated to exceed £500,000. - e.
-It involves securing approval in principle to the taking of, or the granting, renewal, assignment, transfer, surrender, taking of surrenders, review, variation or termination of any leases, licenses, easements or wayleaves, at considerations in excess of £250,000 per annum or a premium of £500,000 - f.
-Its consequences are likely to result in compulsory redundancies or major changes to the terms and conditions of employment of a significant number of Council employees.
+1 Financial Procedure Rules, which permits the Executive to utilise released capital funding for other projects where approved scheme costs are reduced or the approved scheme is deleted (unless the resources were specifically ring fenced). vi) it involves a significant reduction in or significant change to a service or facility provided by the Council, such reduction or change not being within the Policy Framework or Revenue Budget. vii) it consists of the declaration of land or property, the estimated value of which exceeds £250,000, as surplus to the Council's requirements. viii) it involves securing approval in principle to the acquisition or disposal of land or property the value of which is estimated to exceed £250,000. ix) it involves securing approval in principle to the taking of, or the granting, renewal, assignment, transfer, surrender, taking of surrenders, review, variation or termination of any leases, licences, easements or wayleaves, at considerations in excess of £250,000 per annum or a premium of £250,000. x) its consequences are likely to result in compulsory redundancies or major changes to the terms and conditions of employment of a significant number of Council employees. ision may only be taken in accordance with the requirements of the Procedure Rules (Part 4 PR3) and Access to Information Rules (7).
+J an executive decision taken by the Executive, an Executive Member or officer will be a Key Decision if it comes within one or more of the owing categories: a.
+It is likely to result in the Council incurring expenditure or making of savings which are significant having regard to the Council's budget for the service or function to which the decision relates; or b. or to be significant in terms of its effects on communities living or working in 2 or more Trafford wards. b. c. to be significant in terms of its effects on communities living or to be significant in terms of its effects on communities living or working in 2 or more Trafford wards.
+It forms part of the development of, or the development of a C. to be significant in terms of its effects on communities living or working in 2 or more Trafford wards.It forms part of the development of, or the development of a change to, the Policy Framework or Budget.It involves securing approval in principle to the acquisition or disposal of land or property the value of which is estimated to